Florence / Attractions / Pitti Palace

 The Palazzo Pitti was commissioned by Luca Pitti, a Florentine banker.
 Construction of the Pitti Palace started in 1457 and its design is attributed to Brunelleschi.
 You can see from the sheer size of the palace in Florence that the Pittis tried to outdo the Medicis with their palace.
 That is why it is so painful that the Medici took over the palace, when the Pittis could no longer bear the construction costs in 1549.
 The palace remained in the hands of the Medici until 1737, after which it fell into the hands of the Habsburg Lorraine family.
 After this, Napoleon Bonaparte stayed here for a while.
 At the time of the unification of Italy, the palace passed back to the Italian royal family.

-Palazzo PittiThe impressive Pitti palace in Firenze
+Palazzo PittiEntrance of the impressive Pitti alace in Firenze

-The rooms in the palace
+The rooms in the Pitti Palace

 When you visit the Pitti Palace, there are a number of rooms that you must see.
-Behind the Palazzo is the famous Boboli gardens with famous works of art and the grotta grande.
+Behind the Palazzo Pitti is the famous Boboli gardens with famous works of art and the grotta grande.
 The Palazzo courtyard was designed by Bartolomeo Ammanati.
 The most famous room in the palace, however, is the Galleria Palatina with various rooms containing well-known Italian works of art.
 You also have the Galleria d’Arte Moderna with contemporary art, the Museo degli Argenti (silverware museum), the Galleria del Costume (Museum of Costumes and Fashion) and the Appartimenti Reali (Royal apartments).

 Galleria Palatina